kshitijk4poor/GSoC-report/README.md

 ### Contributions Beyond the Proposal

-In addition to my proposed contributions, I identified and addressed several other areas for improvement, demonstrating my proactive approach and commitment to the project:
+In addition to my proposed contributions, I identified and addressed several other areas for improvement:

 - [X] **Startup Process Optimization**: Identified slow startup times as a pain point for users.
 Streamlined the startup process, reducing initialization times and improving operational efficiency, leading to a faster, more reliable user experience (PR [#1195](https://github.com/CERT-Polska/Artemis/pull/1195)).